Skip to main content

 3. Get baseline labs.
 Vitamin D, Ferritin, Magnesium RBC, Vitamin B12, and Homocysteine are common starting points in our Philadelphia panels.

 4. Cut to three.
-Most patients only need three to five truly targeted supplements at a time.
+Most patients only need 3 to 5 truly targeted supplements at a time.
 The rest is noise.

 5. Set a retest date.
 Pick a date 90 days from today.
 Put it in your calendar.
 We retest, we adjust, we taper what is no longer needed.